skit1312/pissgrind/README.md

 - Stream the pissgrind.ch music library for free -> 600 Albums, with 6700 Songs by 625 Artists
 - In-app registration with email approval system
-- Request songs and albums directly from the app
+- Request songs and albums directly in the app
 - Custom dark theme (PissGreen #99ff33 + PissBlack #000000)
 - Secure authentication with admin approval workflow